open-telemetry/opentelemetry-specification/specification/metrics/api.md

 Applies to all instrument types.

-`Attributes` (a list of [attribute keys](../common/README.md#attribute)) is the set of allowed attribute keys that may be used on the resulting metrics.
+`Attributes` (a list of [attribute keys](../common/README.md#attribute)) is an allow-list of attribute keys for measurements captured in the [metric stream](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/metrics/data-model.md#events--data-stream--timeseries) that MAY be used.
+When used, the allow-list contains attribute keys that identify the attributes that MUST be kept, and all other attributes MUST be ignored.

 #### Synchronous and Asynchronous instruments